When you don’t feel like doing anything, often you really don’t want to do anything.

 Nothing sounds good to you, and even well-intentioned suggestions from loved ones might make you a little cranky.

-Most people feel like this from time to time, and it’s usually only temporary.
-You might feel like this in times of stress or when you are busier than usual.
+It’s absolutely natural to feel this from time to time, especially during times of stress or when busier than usual.

 Sometimes, not wanting to do anything is your mind and body’s way of asking for a break.